 Please remember to update your contact details with us when you change address, telephone numbers and email address.

 Our practice is part of a programme to try and improve access to primary care at evenings and weekends.

-Four local practices will be providing appointments on behalf of all GP surgeries in Tower Hamlets Mon-Fri from 6.30pm till 10.00pm and Saturday from 8.00am till 2.00pm during the pilot.
+Four local practices will be providing appointments on behalf of all GP surgeries in Tower Hamlets Mon-Fri from 6.30pm till 10.00pm and Saturday's and Sunday's from 8.00am till 8.00pm.

 You will be given the appointment at :

 The appointments could be with a doctor or a nurse and might be booked for you by your own GP practice or the GP Out of Hours Service if you need to call them when your practice is closed.

-If you are given an appointment at one of the hubs and you need to cancel it please call the practice on 02077391972 or if the practice is closed please call GP Out of Hours who can cancel the appointment for you on 020 7377 7151.
+If you are given an appointment at one of the hubs and you need to cancel it please call us on 0208 187 2000 or if the practice is closed please call GP Out of Hours who can cancel the appointment for you on 020 7377 7151.

 Please note that the hubs will operate a similar policy to our practice and if you are more than 10 minuste late for your appointment you may not be seen.